truenas/middleware/docs/userguide/freenas_storage.rst

 * :ref:`Volumes`: used to create and manage storage volumes.

-* :ref:`Periodic Snapshot Tasks`: used to schedule the automatic creation of ZFS snapshots.
+* :ref:`Periodic Snapshot Tasks`: used to schedule the automatic creation of filesystem snapshots.

-* :ref:`Replication Tasks`: used to schedule the replication of snapshots over an encrypted connection.
+* :ref:`Replication Tasks`: used to schedule the replication of snapshots to a remote system.

-* :ref:`Scrubs`: used to schedule ZFS scrubs as part of ongoing disk maintenance.
+* :ref:`Scrubs`: used to schedule scrubs as part of ongoing disk maintenance.

-* :ref:`Snapshots`:
+* :ref:`Snapshots`: used to manage local snapshots.

 These configurations are described in more detail in this section.